Decomposition of multiple packings with subquadratic union complexity: Proof of Theorem

-We will use a generalization of Tur\'an's theorem to $k$-uniform hypergraphs.
+We will need an observation due to Katona, Nemetz and Simonovits \cite{KNS64} generalizing Tur\'an's theorem to $k$-uniform hypergraphs.
 A \emph{$k$-uniform hypergraph} $H$ consists of a set of \emph{vertices}, denoted by $V(H)$, and a set of \emph{edges}, denoted by $E(H)$, that are $k$-element subsets of $V(H)$.
-An \emph{independent set} in such a hypergraph $H$ is a subset of $V(H)$ that does not entirely contain any edge of $H$.
+An \emph{independent set} in $H$ is a subset of $V(H)$ that does not entirely contain any edge of $H$.

 \begin{theorem}[Katona, Nemetz, Simonovits \cite{KNS64}] For any\/ $k,m\in\setN$, every\/ $k$-uniform hypergraph with\/ $n\geq m$ vertices and fewer than\/ $\tbinom{n}{k}/\tbinom{m}{k}$ edges contains an independent set of size\/ $m$. \end{theorem}